 In general, emphasis is placed on undergraduate performance in science courses rather than graduate courses.
 Rejected applicants are not encouraged to obtain a graduate degree for the purpose of enhancing their chances of admission unless the program leads toward an alternative career goal.

 Applicants are generally advised to take the MCAT in the spring of their junior year or that summer prior to their senior year.
 Early Decision Program applicants must take the examination no later than June of the year of application to ensure that the score is in before the August 1st deadline.
 Applicants can take the MCAT up to three times each calendar year.

 The Committee on Admissions has established threshold levels for both the undergraduate GPA and the total numerical score on the MCAT exam.
-The minimal acceptable levels are an undergraduate GPA of 3.0, with a C or better in all prerequisite course work, plus a total numerical score of 22 on the MCAT examination.
-Applicants accepted into medical school for the class beginning in 2008 had an average GPA of about 3.61 and average overall MCAT score of 28.3 with scores of 9.5 in verbal reasoning, 8.8 in the physical sciences and 10.0 in the biological sciences.
+The minimal acceptable levels are an undergraduate GPA of 3.0, with a C or better in all prerequisite course work, plus a total numerical score of 22 on the old MCAT examination and a 494 on the MCAT2015 examination.
+Applicants accepted into medical school for the class beginning in 2018 had an average GPA of about 3.75 and average overall MCAT score of 30 and 506.

 Participation in extracurricular or community activities while attending school indicates to the committee that you have a sense of community responsibility.
 This participation and a description of these activities is an essential part of a total application to medical school.
 A competitive GPA and total MCAT score, as described before, is also necessary.

 Participation in clinically related activity is a key aspect of application to medical school.
 Such exploration can allow an applicant to substantiate that medicine is the area in which the applicant desires to study and work.
 A competitive GPA and MCAT score is also vital to complete the application.